Did We Purchase The Right Digital TV Converter Box For Our RV

 We purchased a box to put in our rv, do you know anything about this confusing situation, so we can purchase a box that will travel with us without anything more than a channel search?

-This is the first time that I have heard of any DTV Converter Box not having the ability to rescan channels after initial setup.
+ANSWER Hi Danielle, this is the first time that I have heard of any DTV Converter Box not having the ability to rescan channels after initial setup.
 Every DTV Converter Box I have looked up has the ability of rescanning the channels any time you want.

 On the remote control of these boxes is a button titled either "Menu", "Setup", "CH Scan" etc. When you go to the menu, it gives you the option of scanning the channels.